sebinmpn/Home/README.md

 Monopotassium Phosphate (KH₂PO₄) is widely used for phosphorus and potassium.

-Plants require about 14-18 hours of light a day, depending on species.
-Use full-spectrum LEDs (in the 400-700 nm range) to mimic sunlight.
-Blue light (450-495 nm) supports vegetative growth, while red light (620-750 nm) encourages flowering and fruiting.

-Use reverse osmosis (RO) or distilled water to ensure that the base water is free from impurities, which could interfere with nutrient uptake.
+Depending on the species, plants require about 14-18 hours of light a day.
+Use full-spectrum L.E.D.s (400-700 nm) to mimic sunlight.
+Blue light (450-495 nm) supports vegetative growth, while red light (620-750 nm) encourages flowering aplant's overall healthsmosis (R.O.) or distilled water to ensure the base water is free from impurities, which could interfere with nutrient uptake.
 Tap water often contains chlorine, fluorine, or calcium that may skew nutrient levels.

-Use low-impact pesticides like Bacillus thuringiensis (Bt) for caterpillar control.
+Low-impact pesticides like Bacillus thuringiensis (Bt) can be used for caterpillar control.
 Different plants have varying temperature preferences.
 For example, lettuce thrives at lower temperatures (18-22°C), while tomatoes need higher warmth (24-30°C).
 Maintaining humidity at 50-70% will help prevent stress in most plants.

 artifical
-Imidacloprid: A systemic insecticide effective against a wide range of pests, including aphids, whiteflies, and leafhoppers.
+Imidacloprid: A systemic insecticide effective against many pests, including aphids, whiteflies, and leafhoppers.
 It interferes with the nervous system of insects, leading to paralysis and death.
 Spinosad: A naturally derived but chemically processed pesticide that targets caterpillars, thrips, and leafminers.
-It affects the insect’s nervous system, causing death after ingestion.
+It affects the inseinsectisvous system, causing death after ingestion.
 Azadirachtin: A more refined version of neem oil, this insect growth regulator disrupts the molting process in insects, affecting caterpillars, beetles, and leafminers.
-Sulfur: Used as a fungicide and miticide, sulfur helps control fungal diseases like powdery mildew and also works against mites.
+Sulfur: As a fungicide and miticide, sulfur helps control fungal diseases like powdery mildew and works against mites.

 https://generalhydroponics.com/products/prevasyn/

 organics
-Neem Oil: Derived from the neem tree, it's an effective treatment against aphids, mites, whiteflies, and other soft-bodied insects.
+Neem Oil: Derived from the neem tree, it's an eit'stive treatment against aphids, mites, whiteflies, and other soft-bodied insects.
 It works as both a repellent and disruptor of insect feeding and reproduction.
-Insecticidal Soap: A soap-based solution that targets soft-bodied pests like aphids, thrips, and spider mites by disrupting their cell membranes, causing dehydration.
+Insecticidal Soap: A soap-based solution that targets soft-bodied pests like aphids, thrips, and spider mites by disrupting their cell membranes and causing dehydration.
 Diatomaceous Earth: A fine powder made from fossilized algae, which damages the exoskeletons of insects like ants, cockroaches, and fleas, causing them to dehydrate and die.
-Pyrethrin: Extracted from chrysanthemum flowers, it is used to control pests like aphids, whiteflies, and leafhoppers.
+Pyrethrin: Extracted from chrysanthemum flowers, it controls pests like aphids, whiteflies, and leafhoppers.
 It affects the nervous system of insects but breaks down quickly in sunlight, making it less harmful to the environment.
 Bacillus thuringiensis (Bt): A naturally occurring bacterium that targets caterpillars and larvae of moths and butterflies.
-It infects the insect's gut, leading to death after ingestion.
+It infects the insect's insect'sding to death after ingestion.
-Beauveria bassiana: A fungal biopesticide that infects and kills various insects like aphids, thrips, and whiteflies through fungal spores that penetrate the insect’s body and spread throughout.
+Beauveria bassiana: A fungal biopesticide that infects and kills various insects like aphids, thrips, and whiteflies through fungal spores that penetrate the insect’s insect's spread throughout.